 top of page

-THIS ARTICLE IS WRITTEN TO HELP THE PUBLIC UNDERSTAND NOT JUST WHAT MEDICARE ADVANTAGE PLAN ARE; BUT HOW THEY WORK WHEN IT COMES TO HEALTHCARE.
+THIS ARTICLE IS WRITTEN TO HELP THE PUBLIC UNDERSTAND NOT JUST WHAT MEDICARE ADVANTAGE PLANS ARE, BUT HOW THEY WORK WHEN IT COMES TO HEALTHCARE.

-What are Medicare Advantage?
+What is Medicare Advantage?
 Medicare Advantage Plans are a type of Medicare health plan offered by a private company that contracts with Medicare to provide all your Part A and Part B benefits.
 Most Medicare Advantage Plans also offer prescription drug coverage.
 If you’re enrolled in a Medicare Advantage Plan, most Medicare services are covered through the plan.
-Your Medicare services aren’t paid for by Original Medicare.
+Original Medicare doesn’t pay for your Medicare services.
 Below are the most common types of Medicare Advantage Plans.

 • Health Maintenance Organization (HMO) Plans